 About Me

-I’ve got particular expertise at helping people with anxiety.
+I’ve got particular expertise in helping people with anxiety.
 That can take many forms like work stress, panic attacks, worry about the future, fear of failure, relationship worries and so on.
 I also help people with other issues (like depression, bereavement, relationship issues etc) so don’t hesitate to reach out no matter what you’re having trouble with.

 Training

-I am a registered member of the BACP (British Association of Counsellors and Psychotherapists).
+I’m a registered member of the BACP (British Association of Counsellors and Psychotherapists).
 I hold a Postgraduate Diploma in Humanistic Psychotherapeutic Counselling from the University of Brighton.

-Further training courses I’ve completed include: anxiety, LGBTQ awareness, examining whiteness and racism, trauma, working online, managing suicide, working with dreams.
+Further training courses I’ve completed include: anxiety, LGBTQ awareness, examining whiteness and racism, trauma, working online, managing suicide, and working with dreams.

-Before qualifying as a counsellor I gained a BSc in Psychology, and an MSc in Substance Misuse.
-Among other areas my Masters covered the following topics: social factors, pharmacology, criminal-justice vs healthcare policy, behavioural and cognitive theories, and evidence-based interventions.
+Before qualifying as a counsellor I gained a BSc in Psychology and an MSc in Substance Misuse.
+Among other areas, my Masters covered the following topics: social factors, pharmacology, criminal justice vs healthcare policy, behavioural and cognitive theories, and evidence-based interventions.

 Interests

-I love watching films and reading fiction, particularly horror, sci-fi and fantasy – but anything really.
-I’m also keen on comic books, from superheroes to more arty indpendent comics.
 I have a cat, so if you see me for online sessions you may hear him in the background (if you’re lucky/unlucky).
-I’m a fan of nature walks, yoga, meditation and writing – check out my blogs page for a mixture of counselling tips and the philosophical or political.
+I’m a fan of nature walks, yoga, meditation and writing – check out my blog page for a mixture of counselling tips and the philosophical or political.